This louvered door hall tree went through some changes!

 I used my Dutch Boy Refresh (sweetened white) semi-gloss paint, that I used on my kitchen cabinets.

 I really like the way this piece looks, I think it can be multi-purpose.
 I’m considering putting a mirror on it to use as a hall tree.
 I can see this in an entry way, a kitchen as a family “command center” or even in a bathroom to hold linens and such.
 So my question to you is this: How do you think I should finish it off to sell it on Craig’s List.

 I want to be able to move it quickly, so I will finish it off the way that most of you recommend.
 I would even consider painting it a different color if you guys think it would sell better.
 Or possibly distress it.

 I do have this little round hardware piece that fits perfectly over the door knob hole, or I could use a vintage door plate.

 Updating this post with the following pictures:

 After painting it black, I moved it back to the booth at Unique Creations, but about a month later the store closed.
 I brought it home and listed it on Craig’s List.
-I sold it within two days. woohoo!
-I thought it was a very versatile and functional piece.
+Woohoo!
+I sold it within two days.
+Of course, I thought it was a very versatile and functional piece.